phargogh/softwareteam/README.md

    We believe we can do this through high-leverage activities such as:

-   1. Maintaining a cookbook of common development patterns for Ecosystem Services analyses with a focus on InVEST, pygeoprocessing and taskgraph.
+   1. Maintaining a cookbook of common development patterns for Ecosystem Services analyses with a focus on InVEST, pygeoprocessing, and taskgraph.
    2. Being available to consult with scientists on their scripting and/or data problems.